presslabs/autover/readme.txt

 == Changelog ==

 = 1.4 =
-* Cleaned upt the plugin code.
+* Cleaned up the plugin code.
 * Now the plugin uses the constants AUTOVER_DISABLE_CSS / AUTOVER_DISABLE_JS to see if it needs to ignore a resource
 * Removed admin page